luntta/luntta.github.io/src/notes/design-after-the-ai-panic.md

 The gap between an "interface that looks good and right" and a "product that works great" is where product designers either prove their value or they don't.
 In the end, pixel-perfect interface design is just an artifact.
 If your value begins and ends with the pixels, then yes, you might be in trouble.

+And yes.
+The market will be filled to the brim with products that suck to use.
+Use that to your advantage, don't just dread it.

 ## The uncomfortable middle

 If you're reading this rambling as a product designer, I want to speak directly to you, as a fellow designer and as someone who leads designers.